 Travel & Transportation | COVID-19

-Essential domestic travel will be allowed if it is feasible, including clinical placements that fulfill degree requirements for students.
+Essential international and domestic travel will be allowed if it is feasible, including clinical placements that fulfill degree requirements for students.
 Travel for the purposes of student recruitment also is considered essential domestic travel.

 Students who opt to carpool should follow safety guidelines to reduce the risk of spreading COVID-19.